-This switch activates the livewell pump and light.
+This switch activates the livewell system.
 A circuit breaker located above this switch provides over-current protection for this circuit.

-Navigational/Anchor Lights
+• Navigational/Anchor Lights

 This three-position switch (NAV-OFF-ANC) changes the lighting configurations to running or anchor lights.
 A circuit breaker located above this switch provides over-current protection for this circuit.